List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Modulok

 Modulok is a multi-bodied monster who can reform himself into thousands of different shapes to confuse his enemies.
-He is a member of the Evil Horde, though in some cartoon appearances is seen to work for himself.

 Modulok was originally a mad Eternian scientist named Galen Nycroft imprisoned in Palace Eternos' dungeons.
 After gathering enough parts, he constructed a machine to grant him the power he desired subsequently mutating into Modulok.
 After escaping, he sought to join Skeletor's Evil Warriors.
 Once joined, Modulok grows despondent with Skeletor's rule and fled to Etheria offering his services to Hordak.
 Here, he would create his sidekick, Multi-Bot.
 He does not have many major roles in the original He-Man series as it was drawing to a close before the Evil Horde figures were released.
 In the She-Ra series, he appears from time to time as Hordak's chief scientist.

+In the Masters of the Universe Classics toyline, Galen Nycroff is a mad scientist from the Tri Solar System was imprisoned on Prison Starr.
+While awaiting his execution, Galen constructed a device to divide his body into pieces while having his own evil conscious in them.
+Becoming Modulok, he escaped from prison and arrived on Horde World where he was assigned to work for Hordak.

 Modulok is voiced by Lou Scheimer in the 1980s series.

 Multi-Bot

 A member of the Evil Horde, Multi-Bot is a robot composed of multiple body parts which he can reform at will into thousands of different shapes.
 He is a robotic creation and counterpart of the character Modulok whose action figure also consisted of numerous different body parts which could be locked together in many different ways.
 He was marketed as the "evil robot of a thousand bodies".
 He is designed to allow his body parts to be combined with those of Modulok, with their merged form known as Mega-Beast.

-Multi-Bot appears in the "She-Ra" cartoon only, because the "He-Man" cartoon finished its production run in 1985, a year before the toy was released.
+In the Masters of the Universe Classics toyline, Multi-Bot was created by Modulok after he was wounded by the Masters of the Universe.

 Multi-Bot is voiced by Lou Scheimer in the 1980s series.

 Mosquitor

 Mosquitor is a mosquito-themed insectoid villain who was introduced into the MotU toy line in 1987.
-He was one of the final figures to be released before the toy line's demise, and as a result is one of the rarest, meaning he never had any cartoon appearances.
+He was one of the final figures to be released before the toy line's demise, and as a result is one of the rarest, meaning he never had any animated appearances.
 The action figure's special feature is a switch on its back, which when pressed caused his chest to flow with blood.

 In the Masters of the Universe Classics toyline, Mosquitor is a Kribleen insectoid vampire from the Bluubux Galaxy who joined the Evil Horde on his accord.

 In the 2021 He-Man and the Masters of the Universe series, the character is reinterpreted as a female character named Mo'squita-ra who is voiced by Grey Griffin.